derailed/k9s_site/index.md

 - Cluster Metrics
   - Tracks real-time metrics associates with resources such as pods, containers and nodes.

-- Welcome Power Users!
+- Power Users Welcome!
   - Provides standard cluster management commands such as logs, scaling, port-forwards, restarts...
-  - Define your own commmand shortcuts via command aliases and hotkeys.
+  - Define your own commmand shortcuts for quick navigation via command aliases and hotkeys.
-  - Supports user custom plugins command to extend K9s with your very own cluster commands.
+  - Plugin support to extend K9s to create your very own cluster commands.
+  - Powerful filtering mode to allow user to drill down and view workload related resources.

+- Error Zoom
+  - Drill down directly to what's wrong with your cluster's resources.

 - Skinnable and Customizable
   - Define your very own look and feel via K9s skins.